Celebrity Easter Pictures – NPH, Kris Jenner, & More Share Their Easter Memories

 Robert Downey Jr.

 Robert Downey Jr. traded in his red and gold Ironman suit for a colorful Easter Bunny ensemble.
-Downey Jr. stands proudly in a llama filled pen, sporting a white and pink bunny hood and a purple and blue Easter egg decorated jacket with green trim.
+Downey Jr. stands proudly in a llama-filled pen, sporting a white and pink bunny hood and a purple and blue Easter egg decorated jacket with green trim.

 Reese Witherspoon